saicharanreddythummala/newsapp-server/README.md

 ### Install dependencies - npm i

 ### Env variables
-Make Sure to Create a text.env file in root directory and add appropriate variables in order to use the app.
+Make Sure to add appropriate variables api keys and values in text.env in order to use the app.